Rokiis1/roadmap/object_programming/2_level/2_level_object_programming.md

 del person.name # Deletes the attribute
 ```

 We also have **special (dunder) methods** that allow you to intercept and control how attributes are accessed, assigned, or deleted.
-We’ll explore these in detail later in **Level 3 Object Programming**.

 Overall, encapsulation means **protecting the internal state of an object** and **exposing only what is necessary**.
 This ensures that object data cannot be directly modified from outside, making the code safer.